 For other systems, the name for libicu and the specific package manager might be different.
 To find the .NET dependencies you need, click on the version number of your Linux distribution in this Microsoft article and scroll down to Dependencies.

 So far our QA team has tested these improvements successfully with the following Linux distributions:

 Other variants of Linux may require additional changes to ensure that all dependencies are met.

 Synology No action required QNAP @crieke has already updated the Roon QNAP package and it should be available in the QNAP store soon.
 Once it’s available, all you need to do is take the update.
 Asustor Make sure you’re updated to ADM 4.0+

-If you’re using a Core device from one of our partners that runs on Linux, you may need to get in touch with the manufacturer to confirm these dependencies have been met.
+If you’re using a server device from one of our partners that runs on Linux, you may need to get in touch with the manufacturer to confirm these dependencies have been met.
 We’ve reached out to all of our partners to let them know so they have time to address these dependencies before the update is released.